Nonparametric Instrumental Regression via Kernel Methods is Minimax Optimal: Introduction

 While there are many algorithms proposed to address the NPIV estimation problem, theoretical understanding of these algorithms remains a topic of active research.
-In the domain of modern NPIV learning methods, both \citet{bennett2023minimax,li2024regularized} address consistency under our general setting: namely, in a non-projected $L_2$ norm, and without unique identification. \cite{bennett2023minimax} shows convergence in $L_2-$norm but does not adapt to different degrees of smoothness. \cite{li2024regularized} offers smoothness adaptive $L_2-$rates that can accommodate the non-identified setting, however they resort to density estimation in stage 1, which proves difficult in complex high dimensional scenarios.
-Regarding NPIV methods obtained using series-based estimators or estimators based on kernel density estimation, \cite{florens2011identification,chen2012estimation,babii2017completeness} consider convergence to a minimum norm solution in the absence of identification. \cite{hall2005nonparametric} obtain the first lower bound in $L_2-$norm for NPIV, in the mildly ill-posed setting, under a source condition with respect to the operator $\cT^*\cT$ and show that an estimator based on density estimation combined with Tikhonov regularization can achieve the lower bound. \cite{chen2011rate} obtain a lower bound in $L_2$-norm, in both the mildly and severely ill-posed settings, under a source condition (with respect to a user-defined hypothesis class rather than $\cT^*\cT$) and a link condition, measuring the smoothness of $\cT$ relatively to the hypothesis class; they then show that a sieve minimum distance estimator can achieve the lower bound.
-Finally, \cite{chen2018optimal} obtain a lower bound in $L_{\infty}$-norm for the structural function and its derivatives and show that a sieve-based estimator achieve the lower bound.
+In the domain of modern NPIV learning methods, \citet{bennett2023minimax} and \citet{li2024regularized} address consistency under our general setting: namely, in the strong $L_2(X)$ norm, and without unique identification. \citet{bennett2023minimax} show convergence in $L_2$ norm but do not adapt to different degrees of smoothness. \citet{li2024regularized} offer smoothness-adaptive $L_2$ rates that can accommodate the non-identified setting; however, they resort to density estimation in Stage~1, which proves difficult in complex high-dimensional scenarios.
+Regarding NPIV methods based on series estimators or kernel density estimation, \citet{florens2011identification,chen2012estimation,babii2017completeness} consider convergence to a minimum-norm solution in the absence of identification. \citet{hall2005nonparametric} obtain the first lower bound in $L_2$ norm for NPIV in the mildly ill-posed setting, under a source condition with respect to the operator $\cT^*\cT$, and show that an estimator based on density estimation combined with Tikhonov regularization can achieve this lower bound. \citet{chen2011rate} obtain a lower bound in $L_2$ norm in both the mildly and severely ill-posed settings, under a source condition (with respect to a user-defined hypothesis class rather than $\cT^*\cT$) and a link condition measuring the smoothness of $\cT$ relative to the hypothesis class; they then show that a sieve minimum distance estimator can achieve the lower bound.
+Finally, \citet{chen2018optimal} obtain a lower bound in $L_{\infty}$ norm for the structural function and its derivatives and show that a sieve-based estimator achieves the lower bound.
+Recent research has extended the kernel IV framework to the more complex regime of IV with observed covariates \citep{shen2025nonparametric}.
+This work builds directly on our analysis of KIV, but addresses the distinct ``partial identity'' structure of the conditional expectation operator that arises in the presence of observed covariates.
+Due to the resulting difficulty of handling anisotropic smoothness, their analysis relies on Gaussian kernels and modified link conditions, which differ from the general framework we analyze here.
+In related work by some of the present authors, \citet{kimoptimality} study \emph{deep feature instrumental variable} regression (DFIV), where the feature representations used in the two stages are learned from data using neural networks.
+Their analysis establishes minimax convergence rates (in a strong $L_2$ metric) for Besov-type structural classes while requiring only a \emph{linear} first-stage sample size $m \asymp n$, under (i) a two-sided link condition (involving both a forward and a reverse link) and (ii) a \emph{maximal-smoothness} compatibility assumption on the conditional expectation operator that controls the intrinsic difficulty of Stage~1.
+Outside this regime, the rates in \citet{kimoptimality} deteriorate---in particular, when the maximal-smoothness condition fails, Stage~1 becomes harder and the resulting upper bound slows down, and when the reverse link is substantially looser than the forward link their upper and lower bounds no longer match, so minimax optimality is not guaranteed.
+In contrast, the strong-norm upper bounds developed in the present paper are derived under a \emph{one-sided} (lower) link condition and do not rely on a maximal-smoothness assumption.
+An interesting open direction is to understand whether the sufficient allocation threshold for fixed-feature KIV can be sharpened to the linear regime $m \asymp n$, or whether achieving $m \asymp n$ fundamentally requires adaptive first-stage procedures (e.g.\ representation learning), as in \citet{kimoptimality}.